hermangroup/docs/wallets/android/getting-started.rst

 .. image:: img/android-receive4.png
     :width: 160 px

-*Receiving Dash and viewing your transactions and balance in Dash Wallet for Android*
+*Receiving Historia and viewing your transactions and balance in Historia Wallet for Android*